What are accessory dwelling units (ADU) and are they worth the price?

-An accessory dwelling unit (ADU) is a great way to increase your property's value, generate passive income, or provide housing for family members or guests.
+An ADU is a potential way to increase a property's value and the income it generates, or provide housing for family members or guests.

 ADUs also have the advantage of having many financing options, making them accessible to many types of investors.